 At the end of this article you’ll also find a free downloadable summary of all the things I mentioned here.

-Ten reasons why changing your environment is powerful
+Why choosing/changing your environment is powerful

 When your environment changes, your level of awareness increases naturally.